 Drivers living in hot climates and areas where the temperature climbs in the Summer want to stay cool.
-Having a non-working a/c system can be a nightmare.
-One of the first signs, is that the system is producing warm air.
+Having a non-working air conditioner system can be a nightmare.
+One of the first signs is that the system is producing warm air.

 Car Air Conditioner Not Cooling?